AmokSolderer/APC/README.md

 However, the APC is mainly meant to be a platform for people who want to program their own rules and features.
 Therefore the APC software offers an [API](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/APC_SW_reference.pdf) providing the necessary commands to make this a lot easier.
 It's still a lot of effort to program a game completely from scratch, but you could run your game in PinMame and only use the API to do changes or extensions to the original rules.

 Even if you want to do your own game you don't necessarily have to bother with C coding, but you could also use the [Mission Pinball Framework](http://missionpinball.org/).
-It can run on a PC or on the above mentioned Mini_Lisy and controls the APC via USB.
+It can run on a PC or on the above mentioned Lisy_Mini and controls the APC via USB.

 I did a short video with some basic [MPF setup](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/MPF) to test that everything is working: